Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 Floats are made of an integral part, a fractional part and an exponent part.
 Both former are optional with the **requirement at least one is provided**.
 With hexadecimal float, the exponent part is required, after the C language standard.
-With decimal floats, then exponent part is optional.
+With decimal floats, the exponent part is optional.

   * Decimal: `DEC`* ("." `DEC`*)? (`E` `SIGN` `DEC`+)? `FL`?
   * Hexadecimal: "0" `X` `HEX`* ("." `HEX`*)? `P` `SIGN` `DEC`+ `FL`?